By: Helios on December 22nd, 2015

-A question I have been asked by business owners and executives of rapidly growing contractors is, “who do your turn to when you need to respond quickly to a proposal?”
-What are the options available to organizations who need support in recruiting for proposals?
+A question I have been asked by business owners and executives of rapidly growing contractors is, “who do you turn to when you need to respond quickly to a proposal?”
+What are the options available to GovCons who need support in recruiting for proposals?

 - Do you work with a staffing firm to help with contingency recruiting?
 You may have a staffing firm that helps you out from time to time with contract-to-hire roles and placements.
-You could approach them about enlisting their help with proposal recruiting, but there could be an issue.
-Until you have fully-funded roles, you are asking the staffing firm to work on contingency.
-Few staffing firms will work on a proposal contingency.
-If you have one that will help, you won’t have insight into their other priorities and can assume that they will focus most of their efforts where they are closer to the money.
-Putting the possible success of your proposal or even your company in their hands doesn’t seem like the best option under these circumstances.
+You could approach them about enlisting their help with proposal recruiting.
+One factor to consider is few staffing firms will work on a proposal contingency.
+If you have one that will help, understand that their priorities may also be on fully-funded roles.

 Here at Helios, I have worked with a variety of clients on proposal efforts which have varied in a number of roles, timing, and clearance levels.
 Some of the work has been on a two to three-day turn-around while other assignments have been longer term engagements to respond to multiple proposals.
 These clients typically had some form of internal recruiting support, but when it came to recruiting for proposals, they did not have the internal capacity to respond to these efforts.
 I was able to work with the capture and PM teams for the proposal efforts freeing their internal resources to continue to focus on recruiting for funded roles and internal hires.